1983 GM Denning DenAir Mono (Build #955, Fleet #4)

 1965 Bedford SB3 with Denning mid-sixties body.
 This coach was new to Thomson’s in Melbourne and was acquired from Thomson’s by Driver in 1973 along with a school run.

-Then in 1966, Denning’s bold Square Line body-on-chassis design was introduced and in September of that same year, Denning built its first integral coach - the GM Denning Mono, also featuring the Square Line body design.
-This first GM Denning Square Line mono coach was built for Grendas in Dandenong, Victoria and it boasted a prominent new styling feature…a raised roof deck-and-a half design which had the benefit of more under floor luggage bin capacity and better passenger vision.
+In 1966, Denning’s bold Square Line body-on-chassis design was introduced and in September of that same year, Denning built its first integral coach - the GM Denning Mono, also featuring the Square Line body design.
+This first GM Denning Square Line mono coach was built for Grenda's in Dandenong, Victoria and it boasted a prominent new styling feature…a raised roof deck-and-a half design which had the benefit of more under floor luggage bin capacity and better passenger vision.
 With its fluted aluminium panels and GM Detroit Diesel 6V53 power, it was absolutely stunning.

 Denning Square Line Buses, 1966 version, Grenda colours.